milanz14/milanz14/README.md

 # 💫 About Me:
 I'm Milan, a software developer from the Toronto area.
-I have a passion for all things JavaScript. <br><br>I am well versed with React and Vue.
+I have a passion for all things JavaScript. <br><br>

+❤️ React and Vue.

 # 💻 Tech Stack: